UoMResearchIT/interaction-data-visualisation-tool/documentation/idvt_paper.md

 ## Introduction

-Interaction data is messy, there is a lot of it; complicated, it is challenging to read;
-and difficult to work with due to the number of unique features.
+Interaction data is messy, there is a lot of it; making it is challenging to read and difficult to work with due to the number of unique features.

-However, interaction data has the potential to be a great resource in identifying audience behaviour (ref Measuring Behaviours paper?, see other refs used to see if applicable).

-I've created a web based data visualisation tool for the initial analysis of low level interaction data taken from user experiences.
+I created a web based data visualisation tool for the initial analysis of low level interaction data taken from user experiences.
 It provides a way to create abstractions and visualisations of the data to inform a feature selection process that can tease out audience behaviours.

 ## Problem